 - Medical School Academic Performance

-- Interest in Griffin Hospital Residency program and prospects of becoming a resident at Griffin Hospital in future, does not automatically result in acceptance for observer-ship.
+- Interest in Griffin Hospital Residency program and prospects of becoming a resident at Griffin Hospital in future; does not automatically result in acceptance for observership.

 Griffin Hospital reserves the right to screen any worker for drug abuse.
 Candidates may be asked to undergo drug testing.
 It is the policy of Griffin Hospital to do background checks on its employees.
-We routinely perform background check on sub-interns and observers.
+We routinely perform background checks on sub-interns and observers.
 The sub-intern and observer are required to pay for this background check and/or drug testing.
-The cost of background check is included in the application fee.
+The cost of the background check is included in the application fee.
 If a drug testing is mandated, additional costs will incur.

 All applicants will be required to show proof of:

-- COVID-19 Vaccination Record Card
+- COVID-19 Vaccination Record Card (Including Booster if applicable)